rosscdh/flask-wtd/README.md

 honcho start
 ```

-New terminal (or run previous with &)
+New terminal or you could run this using Postman (https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en) or similar

 ```
 http -f POST http://localhost:5000/wtd a=test2003 b=testing2020